julianschill/moonshine/README.md

 ./install.sh
 ```

-This installs LED Control, adds an init.d script to start it at boot, configures moonraker and adds some sample gcode macros.
+This installs LED Control, adds an init.d script to start it at boot, adds a file to moonraker and configures moonraker and adds some sample gcode macros in the file ledcontrol.cfg.

 ## Configuration